innV0/kb.innV0.com/pages/PragInn.md

 			- Access to real users/data
 	- 📞 Let’s Talk
 	  collapsed:: true
-		- PragInn is for real-world innovation, now.
+		- iNNitiatives is for real-world innovation, now.
 		- innV0 can help you:
 			- Launch in 1 week.
 			- Design your first experiments.